Google, Facebook and Amazon spending more than ever lobbying Congress

-Tech giants kicked up their spending on Capitol Hill in 2018, as companies like Google, Facebook and Amazon led record-setting lobbying efforts.
+Tech giants kicked up their spending on Capitol Hill in 2018, as companies like Google, Facebook and Amazon conducted record-setting lobbying efforts.

 Google led the charge, spending more than $21.2 million on lobbying last year.
 It was followed by Amazon, which spent more than $14 million to address lawmakers.
 Facebook, challenged with issues like slowing user growth and a massive data privacy scandal, spent $12.6 million on lobbying efforts in 2018.

-Google declined to comment and Amazon and Facebook did not respond to requests for comment.
-Microsoft, which also increased its spending, did not respond to requests for comment.
+Google declined to comment and Amazon and Facebook didn't immediately respond to requests for comment.
+Microsoft, which also increased its spending, didn't immediately respond to requests for comment.

 The increased spending comes as lawmakers turn their attention to regulating the tech industry, with issues like privacy legislation, net neutrality, election integrity, 5G connectivity and cybersecurity among their concerns.

 The spending statistics come from the latest quarterly filing reports, which were due on Tuesday.
 Almost every major tech company across the board spent more on lobbying in 2018 than they did in 2017, except for Apple, which spent $6.6 million compared with $7 million in the year before.
-Apple did not respond to a request for comment.
+Apple didn't immediately respond to a request for comment.

 For the first time, Twitter's lobbying efforts surpassed $1 million, doubling the $550,000 it spent in 2017.
 A Twitter spokesman declined to comment.